 Kessler doesn’t mention it, but there is also a general problem with projecting national estimates based on data from heavy urban areas and more densely populated states where abortionists were more likely to ply their illegal and dangerous trade.

-(For more about Dr. Taussig, see Dave Andrusko’s post way back in 2004.)
+For more on Dr. Taussig, see Dave Andrusko’s post.

 Not supported by abortion experts

 Kessler says that data from Christopher Tietze, another key early abortion advocate, found just 2,677 maternal deaths from abortion in 1933.
 Just twelve years later, Tietze said, that number dropped to 888.